iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 ![](assets/images/3.png)

 For example, the command `shodan search "port:22 country:IN"` should return devices with open SSH ports in India.
-However, the command failed with a 403 Forbidden error because Shodan’s free accounts have extremely limited API access, and my account currently has 0 query credits, as shown by `shodan info`.
+However, the command failed with a 403 Forbidden error because Shodan's free accounts have extremely limited API access, and my account currently has 0 query credits, as shown by `shodan info`.

 The CLI is ideal for scripting and automation but requires familiarity with command-line workflows.

 ## Shodan Search Syntax and Filters

-Shodan’s power lies in its query syntax, which allows precise searches using filters.
+Shodan's power lies in its query syntax, which allows precise searches using filters.
 By default, Shodan searches the data property of banners, which contains service-specific metadata (e.g., HTTP headers, FTP welcome messages).

 ### Basic Search Syntax